 Figure 2: Detection of germline deletions in BRCA1 and BRCA2.
 [A] BRCA1 deletion of exon 20 (4.99kb) and [B] BRCA2 deletion of exons 14-17 (4.21kb).

-Interpret is OGT’s powerful and easy-to-use NGS analysis solution, facilitating analysis and visualisation of a wide range of somatic variants and structural aberrations.
+Interpret is OGT’s powerful and easy-to-use NGS analysis solution, facilitating analysis and visualization of a wide range of somatic variants and structural aberrations.
 Designed to work seamlessly with all SureSeq panels, Interpret perfectly complements the SureSeq Breast Cancer + CNV Panel, delivering fast and accurate detection of all SNVs, indels and CNVs covered by the panel.
-Following detection, all variants can be easily visualised in the user-friendly variant browser, for an effortless translation of all your sequencing data into meaningful results.
+Following detection, all variants can be easily visualized in the user-friendly variant browser, for an effortless translation of all your sequencing data into meaningful results.

 You never have to sequence genes you’re not interested in and can always modify each panel to what’s relevant to your research.
-If the SureSeq Breast Cancer + CNV Panel doesn’t meet your exact requirements (see table 2 for a detailed breakdown of the numbers), you can choose from our regularly updated, expert-curated library of pre-optimised cancer content to create your ideal custom SureSeq myPanel™ Breast and/or Ovarian Cancer Panel.
+If the SureSeq Breast Cancer + CNV Panel doesn’t meet your exact requirements (see table 2 for a detailed breakdown of the numbers), you can choose from our regularly updated, expert-curated library of pre-optimized cancer content to create your ideal custom SureSeq myPanel™ Breast and/or Ovarian Cancer Panel.

 We were delighted with the performance of the SureSeq panel.
 It showed complete concordance with our other techniques, detecting all known mutations with excellent sensitivity down to 1% [MAF (minor allele frequency)], including, in one case, a JAK2 V617F mutation which was not detected by ddPCR due to a second mutation under the primer.
 The panel also demonstrated mutations in other genes in samples with low level JAK2 V617F and good correlation between allele frequencies and quantitative analysis by ddPCR.
 We are planning to adopt the panel in the near future.